 Helping out at a service – you can provide support in addition to those provided by our paid staff using skills such as creative, clerical, gardening, or interpreting.

 We also offer student work placements and opportunities to gain work experience.

 We’re totally committed to your protection and wellbeing while you volunteer with us.
 Our aim is to ensure that your time, skills and commitment are used to the benefit of all, and that you enjoy the time you spend with us.

 Contact your local Richmond Fellowship service to find out what opportunities are currently available.

 Who can volunteer?

 We welcome volunteers from all backgrounds.
 You just need to be over the age of 18.

 What’s the application process?

-To become a volunteer, please complete the volunteering application form here and email it to firstname.lastname@example.org.
+To become a volunteer, please complete the volunteering application form on PDF or Word and email it to email@example.com.
 You’ll then have to provide the names of two referees and have an informal interview.
 We’ll supply you with an outline of the work you’ll be undertaking and a volunteer agreement.